 There are two ways to take your baby's temperature: rectally or under their armpit.
 The most accurate of these methods is the rectal way; however, many parents do not find this approach very appealing.
 Here are a few tips for taking your baby's temperature:

 Measuring temperature rectally using an electronic thermometer

-- Lie your baby on his back and bring his knees up over his abdomen.
+- Lie your baby on their back and bring their knees up over his abdomen.
 It is much easier to take the temperature if two people are doing it.

 - Make sure the thermometer is clean.

 - Dip the thermometer in some water-soluble jelly.

 - Insert the thermometer about 2.5 cm (1 inch) into your baby's bottom.

 - Wait for the thermometer to take the reading.
 This is usually indicated by a beep.
 Read the temperature carefully and write it down in a notebook.

 - Clean the thermometer after use with soap and water.

 - The normal range for a temperature taken rectally is 36.6°C to 38°C (97.9°F to 101°F)